FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![County Navigation Screenshot](./screenshots/b-county_nav.png)

-### 25.2.2 (A), Entering the Risk Limit

-The Secretary of State will enter the Risk Limit for comparison audits.

-### 25.2.2 (B) - (E)

-These parts of Rule 25 must be completed outside of the RLA Tool.

-### 25.2.2 (F) or (G), <a name="comparison-audit-upload">Audit Uploads</a>
+### 25.2.2 (F), <a name="comparison-audit-upload">Audit Uploads</a>

-To prepare for upload, each county’s ballot manifest and the CVR file must be first verified and hashed using any SHA-256 hash utility.
+To prepare for upload, the County's ballot manifest and CVR files must each be hashed using any SHA-256 hash utility.
 The RLA Tool itself does not provide a utility for verification or hashing.

-Once the ballot manifest and CVR files are verified and hashed, they can be uploaded into the RLA Tool.
+Once the ballot manifest and CVR files are hashed, they can be uploaded into the RLA Tool.
 If the upload is interrupted the process will have to be repeated.
 It is not possible to resume interrupted uploads.
+If a County uploads multiple Ballot Manifest files, only the data from the last file will be used.
+Similarly, if a County uploads multiple CVR files, only the data from the last file will be used.

 ![About to Upload Ballot Manifest Screenshot](./screenshots/e-about_to_upload_proper_ballot_manifest.png)